Taxes in Vietnam.

 I. CORPORATION TAX

-Vietnamese legislation encourages investment through tax benefits and incentives in certain sectors such as education, health, sports and culture, high technology, environmental protection, research, infrastructure development, and computer software.
+Vietnamese law encourages investment with tax breaks and incentives in certain sectors, such as education, healthcare, sports and culture, high technology, environmental protection, scientific research, infrastructure development, and computer software.

 II.
 VALUE-ADDED TAX